Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 I very much hope that this debate, which was called by my hon.
 Friend the Member for Broxbourne, will stimulate a greater interest in these chalk streams and a greater will on the part of the Government to protect them.
 We are pleased to see that Thames Water and Affinity Water are planning to work together on a new reservoir project near Oxford, which now features strongly in both their new water resource management plans and in Thames Water’s revised business plan for 2020 to 2025.
 The south-east region of the UK is one of the driest and most populated corners of the country and has the highest demand for water.
 If we do not increase our reservoir capacity, it will become the desert of the United Kingdom.

-This excellent report, which we have all had the opportunity to read, contained a number of recommendations and actions.
-I will not read them out, but I recommend that the Minister reads them carefully and studies what could be an important way forward in giving vital protections to this part of our environment.
+This excellent report, which we have all had the opportunity to read, contains a number of recommendations and actions.
+I will not read them out, but I recommend that the Minister read them carefully and study what could be an important way forward in giving vital protections to this part of our environment.
 It is unique, and the status of these chalk streams is important not just to the environment in the United Kingdom, but to the world.
 Once we have lost them, we will never ever get them back.
 If there is a climate change crisis, there is certainly an even bigger crisis in the state of our chalk streams.

 I refer hon.
 Members to my entry in the register.